colinhu123/OrbitSimu/README.md

 This project focuses on building a platform to be expandable to contain many factors.
 So far, developer have been testing gravitation force and aerodynamics forces, drag and lifting force.

-## Hi!
-Long time no see!

-How's everything going?
-The developer of this project has just finished mid-term exam and he has managed to survive the difficult exam papers.

 ## Future Plan